NouemanKHAL/GeekCode/README.md

 ````
 Usage: geekcode [options] file
     Options:
-        --help :                Display this information.
+        -h --help :                Display this information.
-        --version :             Display the version of GeekCode.
+        -v --version :             Display the version of GeekCode.
-        --custom <char> :       Use a custom character to print the text.
+        -c --custom <char> :       Use a custom character to print the text.
-        --output <file> :       Specifies the output file.
+        -o --output <file> :       Specifies the output file.
 ````

 # Example